Master of Arts in School and Applied Child Psychology (MA)

 Ford, Laurie (Early Childhood Assessment, Youth and Families)

-Kassan, Anusha (Child and youth mental health, Social justice, Multiculturalism and diversity, Feminist-multicultural pedagogy, migration experiences across different populations, cultural and social justice competencies)
+Kassan, Anusha (Social sciences; Child and youth mental health; Social justice; Multiculturalism and diversity; Feminist-multicultural pedagogy; immigration; Cultural and social justice responsiveness; Anti-oppressive therapy)

 Further Program Information